NonsenseBB/pulitzer/README.md

 #### Image processing config
 - `STORE_IMAGES` - Flag to toggle storing of transformed images to the object storage system.
 Defaults to `true`
+- `SHOW_TRANSFORMED_HEADER` - Flag to enable showing a custom `X-Pulitzer-Transformed` header when image is transformed by pulitzer.
+Defaults to `false`

 #### Health check config
 - `CIRCUIT_BREAKER_ENABLED` - Enable or disable the circuit breaker.
 Defaults to `true`